 We’re helping clients thoughtfully infuse the brand into the future employee experience by:

 - Creating experiences that bring brand to a distributed workforce

 - Consulting on how to plan for a proprietary, branded employee experience

 - Ideating and implementing new pillars including values, purpose and experiences that stay true to the company’s past, but help it transition for the world into the future

 For some, the pandemic has required new action and ways of working.
 For others, it’s provided an opportunity to demonstrate the relevance of their employer value proposition.
-In either case, leaders can and should uplift key facets of their employee culture to strengthen today’s experience and make meaningful decisions about the future.
+In either case, leaders can and should uplift key facets of their employee culture to strengthen today’s employer brand experience and make meaningful decisions about the future.